Resources

 Strata reporting in BC is governed by real legislation, provincial guidance, and utility programs — not by any one consultant's say-so.
 We keep the primary sources in one place so councils and managers can read the rules themselves.
 Every link below points to the government, regulator, or utility that publishes the document, and each was checked to make sure it still resolves.

-CF Electrical Services prepares the reports these rules require — Electrical Planning Reports, EV Ready Plans, and Depreciation Reports — and does not perform installation, which keeps our reading of the requirements independent.
+CF Electrical Services prepares the reports these rules require — Electrical Planning Reports, EV Ready Plans, and Depreciation Reports — and manages the electrification projects that follow them.
+We do the consulting; we don't do the installation.

 The legislation